Cal009/mildew-in-cherry-trees/README.md

 ## ML Business Case

-- In the previous bullet, you potentially visualised an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course.
+#### MildewCLF

+- We want the ML model to predict if a given tree has the powdery mildew or not base on historical image data.
+It is a supervised model, a 2-class, single-label classification model.
+- As agreed with the client, the success metrics are to be 97% or above

 ## Dashboard Design